 IV.
 Building Better Words

-Natural language can approach this discipline too, but it requires conscious effort: holding the ordinary description and the corrective one simultaneously, without collapsing them.
-This is what physicists mean by physical intuition — not a vague feeling, but the trained ability to navigate the gap between what the equations say and what any sentence will make them sound like.
+Natural language can approach this discipline too, but it requires conscious effort: holding the ordinary description and the corrective one simultaneously, without collapsing them into each other.
+This is physical intuition — the trained ability to navigate the gap between what the equations say and what any sentence will make them sound like.
+A community that builds more precise scientific metaphors — that stops treating the Big Bang as an explosion in pre-existing space, or quantum states as hidden classical realities — thinks more clearly about these problems, not merely communicates more carefully.
+The words matter because the words are part of the thinking.

 V. The Limits of the Framework